DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-providers-if-youre-a-school.md

 We added a way for placement schools to add their partner initial teacher training (ITT) providers.

-This information allows schools to:
+This information allows schools the possibility to:

 - select who can view their placement opportunities
 - assign placements to their partner providers